occopus/docs/sphinx/source/user/tutorial.rst

 In this section, examples will be shown, how this tool can be used.
-Each subsection details a certain infrastructure by which the user can learn how the different features can be utilised.
+Each subsection details a certain infrastructure by which the user can learn how the different features can be utilised, or how the different plugins or clouds can be driven.

-Please, note that the following examples require a properly configured tool.
+Please, note that the following examples require a properly configured tool, therefore we suggest to start with the :ref:`Installation <installation>` section.

 EC2-Helloworld
 --------------